mobbr/mobbr-api-v1/user/README.md

 ##Logout

-Explicitely destroying the temporary access token.
+Explicitely destroy the temporary access token.
+Clients should not use the token again thereafter.

     DELETE /api_v1/user/logout